 It’s the second most eco-friendly thing, right after being naked.

 But my ‘inability’ to wear second-hand shoes (if you held me at gunpoint I would probably yield in to the idea), leads me to an impasse.

 Truth be told, they’re both terrible.
 If you don’t know why they’re both terrible, this article on The Ethical Resistance website will enlighten you.

 Real leather is not great for various reasons.
-First of all, it involves using the skins of animals which entails… the killing of animals.
+First of all, it involves the use of skins of animals which entails… the killing of animals.
 Both the meat and leather industry are imbued with such acts of cruelty that I would rather not have anything to do with them.

 Chrome tanning is like applying a used charcoal foot pad on Mother Earth’s face (it’s extremely polluting) and vegetable tanning is like pulling all of her hair out (it requires a lot of natural resources).

 Well, that puts real leather out of the equation then.

 So here I go, turning expectantly towards vegan leather, only to be faced with more soul-destroying facts.